 The menu is mostly about fast food – baguettes, cakes and pancakes, milkshakes and ice-cream.
 They also serve a few breakfast options and have nice fresh juices.
 What is cool and not that common in the bistro’s offer is the cod mayonnaise salad, so popular with the Slovak folks!
 All that for a very reasonable price.
 For example, coffee to go is only for 0,99 EUR.
 But we need to say that the price corresponds with the quality.
 In general, it applies to everything on the menu.
 Simply, don’t expect a gastro orgasm.
 But all in all, it is a pleasant experience and you will leave with a lot of cool pictures in your phone for sure.

 Our last tip will take you closer to the city centre.
 W Café is located in the Wustenrot building (now you know where the name comes from :)), on the intersection of Grosslingova, Karadzicova Street and Dostojevskeho rad.
-Again, you can look forward to a beautifully stylized interior – industrial premises, metal materials, chairs of all kinds… Might sound like a mess, but it all goes perfectly together.
+Again, you can look forward to a beautifully designed interior – industrial premises, metal materials, chairs of all kinds… Might sound like a mess, but it all goes perfectly together.
 Maybe it is because of the background of the owners – they both studied garden architecture.
 You see they paid attention to every small detail and there is one strong leitmotif above it all.
 And that is California, baby!

 It comes as no surprise that this is the only place in Bratislava serving coffee roasted in San Francisco.
 Except for San Francisco Coffee Club, they also serve a Slovak brand– 9 Grams.
 This coffee from Žilina is one of our favourites!
 They clearly have a sense for offering the niche goods.
 The menu includes German lemonades Fritz, Lov Organic teas, Slovak wines, Czech beer… The eating options are not wide but rather tasty.
 Their fruit lemonades and excellent cakes are also worth trying.

-The place is open every day, serving breakfast and also lunch menu during working days.
-Unfortunately, during the weekend, they are open only till 14:00.
-But if you manage to find some time for visiting this cosy place, you won’t regret it for sure.
+If you manage to find some time for visiting this cosy place, you won’t regret it for sure.
 It is not only the stylish interior and fine food and drinks that will make you feel so good there.
 Welcoming and friendly staff has a significant impact on the good vibes of your experience as well.